kmandalas/webclient-showcase/README.md

 We will follow a business problem-solution approach to make things more realistic.
 This is not intended to cover the majority of the reactive APIs but should be enough to give you a good idea what lies ahead if you enter this domain and the learning curve required.

-Apart from Java understanding, a familiarity with Spring Cloud Netflix stack is required, basic knowledge of [Project Reactor](https://projectreactor.io)
+Apart from Java understanding, a familiarity with Spring Cloud project is required, basic knowledge of [Project Reactor](https://projectreactor.io)
-(what is a Mono, what is a Flux) and the very basics of Docker.
+(what is a Mono, what is a Flux) and the basics of Spring WebClient.

 ## Introduction/scope